nandoflorestan/pluserable/====ROADMAP====.rst

 - Models should not see the request object; move all I/O to a Repository layer
 - Rethink the base model in light of the repository.
-- Remove IUserClass, IActivationClass, IGroupClass, IUIStrings, dbsession, get_by_code, get_by_email
+- Remove IUserClass, IActivationClass, IGroupClass, IUIStrings
 - Go through the TODOs on the code
 - Refactor views: Create an action layer (also known as service layer)
 - Test or remove the edit_profile() view.